OWASP/owasp-mastg/risks/MASVS-STORAGE/1-prevent-hardcoded/data-hardcoded-app-package/risk.md

 ## Modes of Introduction

-Sensitive data can be hardcoded at various stages of app development, including:
+Sensitive data can be hardcoded in several areas:

-- During initial development, as a shortcut for testing.
+- **App Source Code**: directly embedded in the app source code.
-- In the configuration files or source code for convenience.
+- **App Assets**: included in files that are destined for the final deliverable app package (typically APK/IPA), such as configuration files, manifest files, and resource files.
-- Within third-party libraries or dependencies that may not follow best security practices.
+- **Libraries**: configuration files or source code for third-party, first-party libraries or any other app dependencies.

 ## Mitigations